 9. Fire Fighting and Prevention Workers – Supervisor

 Individuals in this occupation oversee and direct firefighters and related specialists.
 This activity regularly requires a postsecondary nondegree qualification and hands-on preparing.

 These dental masters analyze and treat deserts in the face, jaw, and mouth.
 This occupation requires tremendous training: typically, four years of dental school and four to six years of residency.

 Healthcare professionals have come on top of the jobs, which are less likely to be replaced by robots.
 These jobs mainly require caring for others, social perceptiveness, and agility.
 They may also include creativity and brokering. (ask a Registered Nurse.)
+Health and safety

 In any case, the most noteworthy thing about the rundown in the Oxford team report is that there are employments for all education streams and interests.
 All the top 10 jobs listed above have different skill sets– but the unique essentials of their posts make these occupations much easier for a human than a robot.